Nukebyt/RISCVNeuralNetwork/README.md

 **Google Colab** (for model training and visualization)

+**SiFive Freedom Studio 3.1.1** (to deploy the model on boards with SiFive Cores, as well as to simulate using QEMU)

 ## Future Work

-As I currently did not have access to the VSDSquadronPro board, I tried simulating it in QEMU.
+Presently, I do not have access to the VSDSquadronPro board, I tried simulating it in QEMU.
 I plan to implement it in Hardware in further iterations of this project and implement more complex ML models and CNNs.